- 2 public functions inherited from QStyleOption

 - 7 public variables inherited from QStyleOption

-The QStyleOptionFrame class is used to describe the parameters for drawing a frame.
+The QStyleOptionSpinBox class is used to describe the parameters necessary for drawing a spin box.

 For an example demonstrating how style options can be used, see the Styles example.